madhan-x/algorithms-and-data-structures/README.md

 - Find second largest element in array
 - Best Time to Buy and Sell Stock
 - Find missing number (using sum formula)
+- Check if array is palindrome (Two Pointers)